GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 1. The first step tries to open the file, and if successful, the first step passes.
 If an `OSError` occurs, the slot number – path pair is deleted from the dictionary.
-   It is filter out files with extension different from `.py`.
+   It filters out files with extensions different from `.py`.

 2. Second check step (file format check):
 * If the `do_check` argument is `True`,